robsca/wiki_net/README.md

 # wiki_net
-This streamlit app create a Network graph representation of the correlated word of two words of your choice.
+Search the connections of any word in wikipedia and create a Visualization of all the connections with the correlated words.

 SETUP:
 ```